 Our Baby Girl’s Travel-Themed Nursery

-The problem is this theme is not readily available in any baby store (or at least it wasn’t when we were putting together a nursery).
-I’m not the type of crafty person who can turn a concept into a reality.
+But when we were planning for the arrival of our future frequent flier, travel was not a popular theme.
+It was not readily available in any baby store, on Amazon, or even Etsy.
+I’m also not the type of crafty person who can turn a concept into a reality.
 But luckily, I have some pretty crafty friends, so our concept turned into a perfect, yet inexpensively put together travel-themed nursery.

 Putting together a DIY travel-themed nursery

 First, we decided on a color scheme that had absolutely nothing to do with the theme.
 We chose mint, grey, and coral.
 Then, we purchased items to build the theme around and fabric and scrapbook paper with which we covered those items.

 We found picture frames that matched our color scheme perfectly.
 Then, we framed maps and poster paper of vintage luggage tags and postage stamps.
 We decoupaged wooden letters to spell out our daughter’s name, and had all of our friends and family sign a globe at the baby shower and write a message to our future tiny traveler.